galperins4/tbw/README.md

 ## Changelog

+### 0.8
+- added vote-min option to allow for minimum wallet balances eligible for payouts

 ### 0.7
 - small fix for 0 balances in delegate rewards due to changed/unused addresses to prevent broadcasting issues